Code-Institute-Submissions/Milestone-25/README.md

     * Displays logo, and frames the page

 2. Button to take player to the game page
-    * Create a visual impact upon entering the page, including title and subtitle.
+    * Create a visual impact upon entering the page, and enables player to transfer to game page.

 3. Instructions for play
     * Guide to play, written in an old-school spy theme.